browserengineering/book/book/animations.md

         self.children = children
 ```

-Each diplay command now needs to indicate the superclass when the
+Each display command now needs to indicate the superclass when the
 class is declared and use special syntax in the constructor:

 ``` {.python expected=False}